espressif/esp-faq/docs/en/software-framework/storage/psram.rst

 When using ESP32 modules, how to check the size of their PSRAM?
 --------------------------------------------------------------------------------

-  For ESP32 modules, the `esp_spiram_get_size() <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/migration-guides/release-5.x/5.0/system.html?highlight=esp_spiram_get_size#psram>`_ function in ESP-IDF can be used to obtain the size of a module's PSRAM.
+  For ESP32 modules, the `esp_psram_get_size() <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/migration-guides/release-5.x/5.0/system.html?highlight=esp_spiram_get_size#psram>`_ function in ESP-IDF can be used to obtain the size of a module's PSRAM.
 This function returns the total size of the PSRAM in bytes and can be used for memory allocation and management.

   The following is an example for obtaining the size of PSRAM:

   .. code-block:: c

-    size_t psram_size = esp_spiram_get_size();
+    size_t psram_size = esp_psram_get_size();
     printf("PSRAM size: %d bytes\n", psram_size);

-  Note that the esp_spiram_get_size() function should be called before using the PSRAM to ensure the correct PSRAM size can be obtained.
+  Note that the esp_psram_get_size() function should be called before using the PSRAM to ensure the correct PSRAM size can be obtained.
 Additionally, PSRAM functionality should be enabled in ``make menuconfig``, so that PSRAM can be used and configured.
   Furthermore, the PSRAM size can also be obtained in the bootloader log.

 --------------